 This type of applications in agriculture has the ability, through deployment of sensors and actuators to provide farmers with an increased visibility over their operation, allowing them to optimize water usage and minimize waste by assessing a number of metrics including temperature, water pressure and quality.
 In the oil and gas industries, sensor detectors have been put in place to checkmate spillage and even a tool for security (oil theft) of pipeline.

 Drones for planting (from deforestation to reforestation): IoT in environmental areas has tremendously increased this sector in terms of deforestation and promote availability of the growing world population.
 This has increased planting of trees using technology scale reforestation.

 Driverless tractors and drones attempt to grow crops without humans setting foot on the land will potentially increase profit, and greatly improved the atmospheric condition of the environment by increased oxygen quality from trees.
-With the use of drones to cultivate seeds, farming system has been made easy; this in turn may reduce labor and timing to monitor the growth of these plants.
+With the use of drones to cultivate seeds, a farming system has been made easy; this in turn may reduce labor and timing to monitor the growth of these plants.

 The goal is to ensure that the right species are being planted at the right spots with the highest yield proportion while protecting the biodiversity.
-These drones will then plant biodegradable, nutrient rich seed pods.
+These drones will then plant biodegradable, nutrient-rich seed pods.
 This practice will create limitation over greenhouse gas emission.